oddlama/embedded-devices/embedded-devices/README.md

 ergonomic solution to defining and interfacing with device registers over I2C/SPI.

-## Examples

-An example project for the esp32 is included in the [examples](https://github.com/oddlama/embedded-devices/tree/main/examples).

-An example project for Linux (using [linux-embedded-hal](https://crates.io/crates/linux-embedded-hal) ) is also included at [examples](./examples)

 ## Supported Devices

 Below you will find all supported devices.
 Please visit their respective documentation links for more information and usage examples.